HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/extension.md

     Description at the DNA-level is like `c.-23A>T` (changing `c.-25` caGggt `c.-19` to caTggt, creating a new ATG-triplet).
 Description at the RNA-level is `r.-23a>u` and at the protein level `p.(Met1ext-8),` indicating the predicted protein sequence is an N-terminal extension with 8 amino acids.

-!!! note "Should I describe a duplication in the translation termination codon (TGA to TGGA) as a frame shift or as an extension?"
+!!! note "Should I describe a duplication in the translation termination codon (TGA to TGGA) as a frameshift or as an extension?"

     The variant extends the amino acid sequence at the C-terminal end and is therefore by definition an **extension**.